keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

 ### ...and began to exhale

 These chlorophyll wielding bacteria were alien --- living in ways previously inaccessible.
 They could make energy from the sun, they were photo-synthesisers.
 But their industrious photosynthesis leaked onto a globe a new alien molecule: oxygen gas.
-O<sub>2</sub> had never been an component of the atmosphere before, it was a highly exotic molecule only created in brief flashes when extreme UV radiation smashed apart water or CO<sub>2</sub>.
+O<sub>2</sub> had never been a component of the atmosphere before, it was a highly exotic molecule only created in brief flashes when extreme UV radiation smashed apart water or CO<sub>2</sub>.
 This new gas was to eventually snuff out the ancients.

 ![Oxygenation of the atmosphere over geological time](/images/Oxygenation-atm.png)